eadali/advanced-pid/README.md

 # advanced-pid
 An advanced PID controller in Python.
-The derivative term can also be used in real applications thanks to built-in first-order filter.
+The derivative term can also be used in practice thanks to built-in first-order filter.
 Detailed information can be found [here](https://en.wikipedia.org/wiki/PID_controller#Derivative_term).

 Usage is very simple: